 ALCF Student Summer Program

-Every summer, the ALCF opens its doors to a new class of student researchers who work alongside staff mentors to tackle research projects that address issues at the forefront of scientific computing.
+Every summer, the ALCF welcomes a new class of student researchers who work alongside staff mentors to tackle research projects that address issues at the forefront of scientific computing.
 In 2024, facility hosted more than 40 students ranging from high school seniors to Ph.D. candidates.
-Students contributed to ALCF projects spanning from scaling up deep learning benchmark applications for exascale computing to compressing data for AI models that can give us insights into nuclear fusion, and had hands-on experience with some of the most advanced computing technologies in the world.
+Students contributed to ALCF projects ranging from scaling deep learning benchmark applications for exascale computing to compressing data for AI models that provide insights into nuclear fusion, gaining hands-on experience with some of the most advanced computing technologies in the world.
 For a recap of the 2024 program, read the article on our website.

 Big Data Camp

 Argonne’s annual Big Data Camp introduced high school juniors and seniors to the advanced tools used by professional data scientists.
-Campers were required to have coding experience and learned techniques for probing and analyzing massive scientific datasets, such as the dataset from the Array of Things (AoT) urban sensor project.
-Participants were also introduced to the foundational concepts underlying artificial intelligence and machine learning and why supercomputers are so important to use these tools effectively.
-This camp was organized by Argonne’s Educational Programs and Outreach staff and taught by ALCF scientists and visualization experts, hosting 12 participants in 2024.
+Students learned techniques for probing and analyzing massive scientific datasets, including data from the Array of Things urban sensor project.
+Participants were also introduced to the foundational concepts of AI and machine learning, along with the importance of supercomputers in effectively utilizing these tools.
+This camp was organized by Argonne’s Educational Programs and Outreach staff and taught by ALCF scientists and visualization experts.
 For more details, visit the camp website.

 Breakthrough Tech Sprinternship Program

-ALCF participated for the first time in the Breakthrough Tech Sprinternship program, run in partnership with the University of Illinois Chicago.
-The program offers quick and immersive micro-internships designed to support computer science undergraduates who identify as women and non-binary.
-ALCF hosted a team of 5 students for a 3-week program in which the developed a program to more effectively track allocations awards and their impact on scientific publications.
-All students were offered an extension to their sprinternship through the end of Summer 2024, and 4 of the 5 students accepted the extension.
+The ALCF participated for the first time in the Breakthrough Tech Sprinternship program, run in partnership with the University of Illinois Chicago.
+Aimed at providing immersive micro-internships for computer science undergraduates, the program placed a team of five students at the ALCF for a three-week assignment, during which they developed a tool to more effectively track allocation awards and their impact on scientific publications.
+All participants were offered an extension to their sprinternship through the end of the summer, with four returning to continue work at Argonne.

 CodeGirls@Argonne Camp

 The annual CodeGirls@Argonne Camp hosts sixth- and seventh-grade girls each summer for a five-day event dedicated to teaching them the fundamentals of coding.
 The camp highlights the essential role that women have played throughout history in technology development and invites lab researchers to talk to the students and share how they turned their coding interests into careers.
-The girls in the camp build friendships as they work together to solve coding-related challenges.
-For a recap on the 2024 event, read the article on our website.
+The girls in the camp work together to solve coding-related challenges.
+For a recap on the 2024 event, read Argonne’s article on CodeGirls@Argonne Camp.

 Coding for Science Camp

 Aimed at high school students, Argonne’s Coding for Science Camp features programming activities that link computational science with current scientific challenges.
 Over the course of the week-long camp, the students enhance their problem-solving and teamwork skills through hands-on activities, while discovering how computing is useful and often essential to solving problems in science.
-They also get an opportunity to interact with Argonne staff members to explore the diverse career pathways that need coding skills.
-For a recap on the 2024 event, read the article on our website.
+They also get an opportunity to interact with Argonne staff members to explore the diverse career pathways that require coding skills.
+For a recap of the 2024 event, read Argonne’s article on the 2024 Coding for Science Camp.

 CSEdWeek/Hour of Code